robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 ## Research Aim: Building a Custom Corpus

-This project aims [1] to share pratical knowledge about how to apply NLP techniques and [2] to create a custom medical corpus derived from clinical naratives ---allied-healthcare medical case-studies--- through the use of data enigineering [DE](https://robfvdw.medium.com/a-generic-approach-to-data-driven-activities-d85ad558b5fa) + data science [DS](https://robfvdw.medium.com/a-generic-approach-to-data-driven-activities-d85ad558b5fa) techniques and standards such as The CRoss Industry Standard Process for Data Mining [CRISP-DM](https://www.datascience-pm.com/crisp-dm-2/).
+This project aims [1] to share pratical knowledge about how to apply NLP techniques and [2] to create a custom, domain specific ---medical---  corpus derived from clinical naratives ---allied-healthcare medical case-studies--- through the use of data enigineering [DE](https://robfvdw.medium.com/a-generic-approach-to-data-driven-activities-d85ad558b5fa) + data science [DS](https://robfvdw.medium.com/a-generic-approach-to-data-driven-activities-d85ad558b5fa) techniques and standards such as The CRoss Industry Standard Process for Data Mining [CRISP-DM](https://www.datascience-pm.com/crisp-dm-2/).

-`A corpus can be large or small, though generally they consist of dozens or even hundreds of gigabytes of data inside of thousands of documents.
-Corpora are collections of related documents that contain natural language.`
+>A corpus can be large or small, though generally they consist of dozens or even hundreds of gigabytes of data inside of thousands of documents.
+Corpora are collections of related documents that contain natural language.
+Corpora can be annotated, meaning that the text or documents are labeled with the correct responses for supervised learning algorithms (e.g., to build a filter to detect spam email), or unannotated, making them candidates for topic modeling and document clustering (e.g., to explore shifts in latent themes within messages over time).